Health Management: realigning systems, contexts and players

 What can you expect?

-- Take part in improving the delivery of healthcare
+- Be part of the preeminent conference in health management and contribute to improving the delivery of healthcare.

 Join us at EHMA 2020